 7. (Wet Layup Only) Circulate Water And Monitor

 Fire the boilers twice per month to raise the water temperature which will help circulate the water.
 Alternatively, you can install a small pump to the bottom connection on the mud drum.
 This pump can then move water to the steam drum to turn over the water.
 In either case you should be testing the water at least once a week to ensure proper chemical treatment.
-Boilers should not be stored in this stage for more than 6 months.
-If the period of storage is longer than that time frame, than a dry layup is generally recommended.
+Do not store boilers in this stage for more than 6 months.
+Perform a dry layup of storage is longer than that time frame.

 Have Boiler Layup Questions?